learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Technical_Documents/Intro_to_rfcs.md

 - [Notion](https://www.notion.so/buritica/RFC-Template-Title-8df1bd0d24b0440486fe133eecdf4a5e)
 - [Markdown](https://github.com/buritica/mgt/blob/master/rfc_template.md)

-These are the main sections in the above template:
+Below are the main sections in the above template.
+Although these are topics that an RFC would want to address in general, they can be modified based on the specific points the authors want to cover.

 1. Title
 2. Authors